Acting Diploma Course (ATCL)

 * All dates/changes/extra sessions are at Acting Out Drama School’s discretion.

-* While we will endeavour to run things to the above schedule, sometimes dates may change due to other external factors, which will be discussed with you in the unlikely event that this happens.
+* While we will endeavour to run things to the above schedule, sometimes dates, companies or arrangements may change

 Acting Out Drama School is a Private Drama School, accredited by Trinity College London and offering students professional and vocational courses in acting.

-Once you have applied you will be emailed with your audition time and options.
-Our main auditioning methods are face-to-face, online via Skype and Self-tape options.
+Once you have applied you will receive an automatic email detailing all your audition information.
+Our main auditioning methods are online via Skype and Self-tape options.

 For the auditions, you are required to perform (from memory and in character) one monologue, lasting no more than 2 minutes, either classical (preferably by Shakespeare and in verse) OR a contemporary.
 Some reworking of your piece or improvisation activities may also be required.
 This will be followed by a short interview.
 For Self-tape methods, we require you to film your monologue and answer questions to the camera that are sent beforehand via email.